Pregnancy and Essential Nutrition

 Recommendations

-There are however, certain foods that pregnant women should
+There are however, certain foods and lifestyle factors that pregnant women should

 avoid for the sake of their growing baby.
 Although vitamin A is